Are We Really Making Much Progress in Text Classification? A Comparative Review: Graph-based Methods

-Particularly in 2022 and 2023, numerous new graph-based models have been published.
-Many of them make use of BERT in conjunction \textit{with an explicit graph encoder}, usually a graph neural network, such as BertGCN~\citep{DBLP:conf/acl/LinMSHKLW21}, CTGCN~\citep{ctgcn}, ILGCN~\citep{ilgcn}, TSW-GNN~\citep{tsw-gnn}, and ConTextING~\citep{DBLP:conf/coling/HuangCC22}.
+Particularly between 2022 and 2024, numerous new graph-based models have been published.
+Many of them use BERT in conjunction \textit{with an explicit graph encoder}, usually a graph neural network, such as in BertGCN~\cite{DBLP:conf/acl/LinMSHKLW21}, CTGCN~\cite{ctgcn}, ILGCN~\cite{ilgcn}, TSW-GNN~\cite{tsw-gnn}, and ConTextING~\cite{DBLP:conf/coling/HuangCC22}.
 They differ from the other GNN-based methods as the graph is not computed based on word co-occurrences but BERT's subword tokens.
-Further graph-based methods are KGAT~\citep{DBLP:conf/nlpcc/WangWYZSJWZ22}, InducT-GCN~\citep{induct-gcn}, TextSSL~\citep{textssl2022}, GLTC~\cite{gltc2023}, and others.
+Further graph-based methods are KGAT~\cite{DBLP:conf/nlpcc/WangWYZSJWZ22}, InducT-GCN~\cite{induct-gcn}, TextSSL~\cite{textssl2022}, GLTC~\cite{gltc2023}, and others.
 A recent survey on GNNs for text classification was performed by Wang, Ding, and Han~\cite{wang2023graph}.
-Moreover, \citet{buguenoConnectingDotsWhat2023} compare different initial document representations including Word2vec~\cite{DBLP:conf/nips/MikolovSCCD13}, GloVe~\cite{DBLP:conf/emnlp/PenningtonSM14}, and frozen BERT embeddings and use them in conjunction with graph neural networks.
-They use frozen and fine-tuned BERT models as baselines for the categorical text classification task.
+Moreover, Bugueno and de Melo~\cite{buguenoConnectingDotsWhat2023} compare different initial document representations including Word2vec~\cite{DBLP:conf/nips/MikolovSCCD13}, GloVe~\cite{DBLP:conf/emnlp/PenningtonSM14}, and frozen BERT embeddings and use them in conjunction with graph neural networks.
+They employ frozen and fine-tuned BERT models as baselines for the categorical text classification task.
 Their results show that---on most datasets---graph neural networks hardly compete with a fine-tuned BERT.